 - cacao nibs - give you a bit of deep, complex cocoa flavor, plus a bit of crunch!
 I use these cacao nibs.

-- optional pecans or walnuts – I threw in a handful of pecans to give these vegan breakfast cookies a little more crunch.
+- optional pecans or walnuts - I threw in a handful of pecans to give these vegan oatmeal cookies a little more crunch.
 You can feel free to omit these or substitute another type of nut to your preference.

 And then you can finish off with my Vegan Lemon-Pistachio Olive Oil Cake.
 It's got a soft, moist crumb flavored with lemon zest and pistachio oil, and it's topped with an easy lemon-pistachio glaze and crunchy roasted pistachios.
 You definitely should check it out!